-You have first to enroll in a 20-Lesson course per week.
+You have first to enroll in a course of 20 hours per week.

 Our Intensive French course meets this requirement.
 At the time of enrollment, you’ll be asked to pay the registration fees (CHF 100).
 The registration certificate and the study plan, required for your visa demand, will be issued on receipt of your payment.

 When all the documents are ready, you can send your application to the Swiss embassy.
 Our team is available to assist you if you need a last verification of your documents.

 You got your visa and you are already in Switzerland ?

 You must have an insurance for medical care and accidents.
 It is really important to do it in Switzerland because the cost of health care is extremely high.
 Students are offered competitive prices.
 You may be exempted if you have an international insurance covering the costs of medical care in Switzerland.

 You can get a list of students’ insurances at the school desk.

 The school does not provide accomodation but you may want to have a look at this link :